openharmony/docs/en/application-dev/reference/errorcodes/errorcode-hiappevent.md

 - The watcher name can contain only digits, lowercase letters, and underscores (\_).
 - The watcher name starts with a lowercase letter and does not end with an underscore (\_).
-- The watcher name is not empty and contains a maximum of 32 characters.
+- A watcher name is not empty and contains a maximum of 32 characters.

 **Solution**